-Yes, M-Files provides time-bombed trial licenses.
+Yes, M-Files provides trial licenses.
 M-Files partners and consultants can explain and demo the software.
 Installation, configuration and integration with your specific vaults need a little bit of consulting, so please address your M-Files contact for that.

 Does M-Files Process Maps need a special vault structure?
 Can it be used with any vault?

 Yes, M-Files Process Maps can be used with any existing vault structure.
 The required objecttypes, aliases and classes are created automatically during the installation of the add-on.

 Does M-Files Process Maps need additional modules or add-ons, i.e. Compliance Kit?